marklogic-community/pipes/docker/README.md

 ``./gradlew mlDeploy``

-Gradle will deploy the DHF to your MarkLogic container, via localhost, using the port-binding you specified in the ``.env`` file.
+Gradle will deploy the DHF to your MarkLogic container, via *localhost*, using the port-binding you specified in the ``.env`` file.

 #### 4) Start Pipes